Light Curves (II)

 in the visual).
 It allows also the determination of the epoch and

-brightness of the maximum for a SN which has not been well followed,
+brightness of the maximum for a supernova which has not been well followed,

 simply by fitting its magnitudes to the average curve.